olivercreativeworks/spreadsheet-tables/README.md

 # Description
 In Google Apps Script, you cannot use table references to refer to areas of a Google Sheet.

-For example, if you have a table called "Tasks" with a column called "Status", the following fails:
+For example, if you have a table reference called "Tasks[Status\]", the following code throws an error:
 ```
 //Throws 'Range not found' error
 SpreadsheetApp.getRange('Tasks[Status]')